moroen/pycoap/README.md

 ```

 ## Usage
-See included pyclient.py for a small example
+See included pycoap-client for a small example